 Surprisingly, another company that focuses on specialty home insurance, Foremost Insurance, was American Modern's strongest competition when it came to price.
 It offered us sample home insurance rates of just $690 per year for $150,000 of dwelling coverage.

-We found that American Modern usually had better rates for our sample homeowner than two major insurers, State Farm and Travelers.
+American Modern usually had better rates for our sample homeowner than two major insurers, State Farm and Travelers.

 American Modern homeowners insurance coverage options